criteo/AFK/docs/docs/SaltStack-OpenConfig/usage.md

     return {}
 ```

-!!! danger
+!!! danger "Attention"

-    If you are putting secrets directly in the pillar file, don't forget to apply the appropriate permissions to the file.
+    If you are putting secrets directly in the pillar file, make sure to apply the appropriate permissions to the file.
 Something like `chmod 600`.